McAlm/camunda-platform/README.md

 > :information_source: The Docker required is 20.10.16+

-To stand-up a complete Camunda Platform 8 Self-Managed environment locally the [docker-compose.yaml](docker-compose.yaml) file in this repository can be used.
+To stand-up a complete Camunda Platform 8 Self-Managed environment locally the [docker-compose-all.yaml](docker-compose-all.yaml) file in this repository can be used.

-The full enviornment contains these components:
+The full environment contains these components:
 - Zeebe
 - Operate
 - Tasklist